AVcodeMaverick7/ADM_HW3_Group_21/README.md

 * Humble_SearchResults.html (Map showing search results for a place e.g Humble )
 * vocabulary                (vocabulary in text )
 * new_backup_title_desc     (data containing the title and description )
+* search -engin-optimized.ipynb (the search is very fast here and contains all the files)

 ## Authors